ParallaxOW/MessageQueueExplorer/README.md

 ## Message Viewer

-This application is intended to allow a user to peek onto the service bus.
+This application is intended to allow a user to peek onto the Azure Service Bus.

+##### NOTE: This currently only supports QUEUEs.
+SB TOPICs are currently a work in progress.

 Use: